microsoft/winget-create/README.md

 > **Note**: Make sure your build machine has the [Microsoft Visual C++ Redistributable for Visual Studio](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0) already installed.
 Without this, the standalone WingetCreate exe will fail to execute and likely show a "DllNotFoundException" error.

 To execute the standalone exe, add another PowerShell task to download and run the ./wingetcreate.exe to update your existing manifest.
 You will need a GitHub personal access token if you would like to submit your updated manifest.
 It is not recommended to hardcode your PAT in your script as this poses as a security threat.
-You should instead store your PAT as a [secret pipeline variable](https://docs.microsoft.com/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch#secret-variables).
+You should instead store your PAT as a [secret pipeline variable](https://docs.microsoft.com/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch#secret-variables) or a [repository secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) in case of GitHub Actions.

 ```PowerShell
     Invoke-WebRequest https://aka.ms/wingetcreate/latest -OutFile wingetcreate.exe